NIDCR Institutional Grant Programs

-NIDCR provides support to eligible institutions to encourage innovative and novel research training opportunities for individuals interested in pursuing independent research careers in dental, oral, and craniofacial research.
-Training programs provide trainees with a robust curriculum of study and research experiences that will facilitate development toward independent research careers, and include one or a combination of the following components:
+NIDCR T32 and T90/R90 training programs funded under ( and ), /provide support to institutions to encourage innovative and novel research training opportunities for individuals interested in pursuing independent research careers in dental, oral, and craniofacial research.
+The training programs provide students and postdoctoral trainees with a robust curriculum of study, programmatic activities and research experiences that will facilitate development toward independent research careers.

-- Postdoctoral training for dentists leading to the PhD or equivalent research degree, or leading to the Masters in Clinical Research degree;
+- Postdoctoral research training for dentists leading to the PhD or equivalent research degree, or leading to the Masters in Clinical Research degree

-- Oral pathobiology training for non-clinician PhD scientists, to provide an understanding of the clinical relevance of their basic science research activities, and to better prepare these scientists for independent careers in dental, oral and craniofacial research
+- Postdoctoral research training for non-clinician PhD scientists, including oral pathobiology training to provide an understanding of the clinical relevance of their basic science research activities, and to better prepare these scientists for independent careers in dental, oral and craniofacial research